ferreolv/KickImpact-Intership-Chatbot/internship_summary.md

 ## Secret(s) from the Internship

-Real Work Happened Between Tasks
+Real work happened between tasks
-- Your biggest contributions were often spontaneous: summarizing an urgent doc, rephrasing a pitch mid-meeting, or finding a tool in 10 minutes that saved hours later.
+- Your biggest contributions were often spontaneous: summarizing a doc, rephrasing a pitch mid-meeting, or finding a tool in 15 minutes that could save hours later.
 - The internship wasn’t about big “projects” but many of small, high-leverage moments.